MathieuGorichon/f3troubleshooting/README.md

 	Check cable.
 Try with another cable, if external CP2102 module (like in diatone f3), unconnect and reconnect it.

+2. No response from the bootloader, programming: FAILED

 ## Notes